adap/flower/examples/flower-via-docker-compose /README.md

-## Monitoring with Grafana
+## Visualizing with Grafana

-1. **Access and Customize Grafana Dashboard**:
+### Access Grafana Dashboard
-   - Visit `http://localhost:3000` to enter Grafana.
+   Visit `http://localhost:3000` to enter Grafana.
 The automated setup ensures that you're greeted with a series of pre-configured dashboards, including the default screen with a comprehensive set of graphs.
 These dashboards are ready for immediate monitoring and can be customized to suit your specific requirements.

+### Dashboard Configuration
+The `dashboard_index.json` file, located in the `./config/provisioning/dashboards` directory, serves as the backbone of our Grafana dashboard's configuration.
+It defines the structure and settings of the dashboard panels, which are rendered when you access Grafana.
+This JSON file contains the specifications for various panels such as model accuracy, CPU usage, memory utilization, and network traffic.
+Each panel's configuration includes the data source, queries, visualization type, and other display settings like thresholds and colors.

+For instance, in our project setup, the `dashboard_index.json` configures a panel to display the model's accuracy over time using a time-series graph, and another panel to show the CPU usage across clients using a graph that plots data points as they are received.
+This file is fundamental for creating a customized and informative dashboard that provides a snapshot of the federated learning system's health and performance metrics.

+By modifying the `dashboard_index.json` file, users can tailor the Grafana dashboard to include additional metrics or change the appearance and behavior of existing panels to better fit their monitoring requirements.

-2. **Grafana Default Dashboard Example**:
+### Grafana Default Dashboard
 Below is the default Grafana dashboard that users will see upon accessing Grafana:

 ![Grafana Home Dashboard](public/grafana_home_screen.png "Grafana Federated Learning Metrics")

-This comprehensive dashboard provides insights into various system metrics across client-containers.
+This comprehensive dashboard provides insights into various system metrics across client-server containers.
 It includes visualizations such as:
-- **Application Metrics**: Track the model accuracy and loss over time to understand the learning progression.
-- **CPU Usage**: Assess the CPU consumption across different clients, delineating maximum and average usage to pinpoint processing bottlenecks.
-- **Memory Utilization**: Observe memory usage and cache sizes, comparing client containers to manage resources efficiently.
+- **Application Metrics**: The "Model Accuracy" graph shows an upward trend as rounds of training progress, which is a positive indicator of the model learning and improving over time.
+Conversely, the "Model Loss" graph trends downward, suggesting that the model is becoming more precise and making fewer mistakes as it trains.

+- **CPU Usage**: The sharp spikes in the red graph, representing "client1", indicate peak CPU usage, which is considerably higher than that of "client2" (blue graph).
+This difference is due to "client1" being allocated more computing resources (up to 4 CPU cores) compared to "client2", which is limited to just 1 CPU core, hence the more subdued CPU usage pattern.

+- **Memory Utilization**: Both clients are allocated a similar amount of memory, reflected in the nearly same lines for memory usage.
+This uniform allocation allows for a straightforward comparison of how each client manages memory under similar conditions.

 - **Network Traffic**: Monitor incoming and outgoing network traffic to each client, which is crucial for understanding data exchange volumes during federated learning cycles.

-These graphs collectively offer a multifaceted view of the federated learning operation, from resource utilization to model performance metrics.
-They highlight the dynamics of the system during training periods versus idle times, providing essential data to optimize the process.
+Together, these metrics paint a detailed picture of the federated learning operation, showcasing resource usage and model performance.
+Such insights are invaluable for system optimization, ensuring balanced load distribution and efficient model training.

-## Custom Metrics and Monitoring Integration
+## Comprehensive Monitoring System Integration

 ### Capturing Container Metrics with cAdvisor
 cAdvisor is seamlessly integrated into our monitoring setup to capture a variety of system and container metrics, such as CPU, memory, and network usage.
 These metrics are vital for analyzing the performance and resource consumption of the containers in the federated learning environment.

-### Tracking Custom Metrics in Grafana
+### Custom Metrics: Setup and Monitoring via Prometheus
 In addition to the standard metrics captured by cAdvisor, we have implemented a process to track custom metrics like model's accuracy and loss within Grafana, using Prometheus as the backbone for metric collection.

 1. **Prometheus Client Installation**: